 Anyway, it’s the basic wooden handle and stainless steel base configuration, and it’s 50mm to fit the DeLonghi (and others) portafilters.

-It’ll fit many of the other machines which have a 51mm portafilter, including the Smeg espresso coffee machine as listed above, which appears very – VERY… similar in lots of ways to the much cheaper DeLonghi Dedica espresso machine only with a more pricey looking shell…
+It’ll fit lots of of the other machines which have a 51mm portafilter, including the Smeg espresso coffee machine as listed above, which appears extremely – VERY… similar in lots of ways to the much cheaper DeLonghi Dedica espresso machine only with a more pricey looking shell…

-Anyway, this 51mm tamper from DeLonghi is actually the best selling tamper on Amazon UK at the time of writing.
+Anyway, this 51mm tamper from DeLonghi is truly the perfect selling tamper on Amazon UK at the time of writing.

-I can’t find the one I bought for the DeLonghi Dedica espresso coffee machine I reviewed a while ago, nevertheless I can remember that I was quite impressed with the tamper in terms of look and feel.
+I can’t find the one I bought for the DeLonghi Dedica espresso coffee machine I reviewed a while ago, however I can remember that I was rather impressed with the tamper in terms of look and feel.

 For more on the Dedica, see: